Remortgages

 Legal work & completion

 Conveyancers handle the legal transfer from your old lender to the new one.
-Once complete, your new mortgage begins.
+Once that’s done, your new mortgage begins.

 2–4 weeks